 BIt prevents all external traffic

-CIt manages pod-to-pod communication only to support canary and blue-green deployments
+CIt manages pod-to-pod communication exclusively to support advanced canary, blue-green, and shadow deployment workflows

 Incorrect.
 Ingress handles external-to-internal traffic, not pod-to-pod.